 How do I check if Leadfeeder Tracker is working?

-If you have installed Leadfeeder Tracker but still aren’t seeing the ‘receiving data’ update or seeing new leads this article can help!
+If you just can't wait or after an hour (24hrs for LITE accounts) still aren’t seeing the ‘receiving data’ update or seeing new leads this article can help!

 The first thing you will want to do is make sure the Tracker script is actually on the site and firing.

 - In Chrome, you will right-click on a non-image element of your webpage and select ‘inspect’.

 - There you will see a few different options, you will want to select ‘Network’.
 Once in the network tab type ‘of’ in the search box, then refresh your page.

 - If the script is on the site and firing you will see the script show up in the list of scripts, a simple way to find it is by searching for ‘lf’ and then refreshing the page to re-run the scripts.